Car TalkCar MaintenanceWarning LightsAutomatic Gearbox Warning Light: Causes and How to Fix

 Transmission failure can arise from various factors, triggering the activation of the warning light.

-Temperature Level
+Temperature level

 Heat is often cited as the primary cause of transmission failures.
 Therefore, it’s crucial to ensure that your vehicle’s cooling system is functioning properly and that you maintain an adequate level of transmission fluid.